anssilaitila/shared-files/README.txt

 What is more important than having a statistics of your uploads!
 Shared Files plugin allows you to have constant eye on the uploaded files and documents by providing you with accurate file upload statistics and analysis.

-== Shared Files free offerings ==
+== Shared Files FREE – a simple solution for managing downloads ==

 * Fast search of all files targeting all the defined file/document categories, e.g. name and description
-* Front-end file upload with tag support for logged-in users
+* Frontend file upload with tag support for logged-in users
 * Wait for the Countdown page with a counter and automatic download when the counter reaches zero
 * Any file type upload (audio, video, image, PDF, Word, file folder, etc)
 * SVG icons of high quality for 25 various file types, plus individual custom icons for various file types